SOLIS MARINE CONSULTANTS CO. LTD.

 15.2 The Client agrees that Solis may process and transfer the Client’s personal data to the relevant subcontractors (who may be located in other territories) for the purposes of (i) providing the services; (ii) maintaining Solis’ operations or client relationship management systems; (iii) quality and risk management reviews; or (iv) providing the Client with information about Solis and its range of services.

-16. DOCUMENT USE, STORAGE AND RETENTION
+16. DOCUMENT USE, SAMPLES, STORAGE AND RETENTION

-16.1 Solis may store electronically or otherwise and use information obtained and documents created or amended by Solis or other parties (such as subcontractors) for know-how, marketing and other purposes in connection with Solis’ business, complying at all times with Solis’ duties of confidentiality.
+16.1 Solis may store electronically or otherwise and use information obtained and documents or samples created or amended by Solis or other parties (such as subcontractors) for know-how, marketing and other purposes in connection with Solis’ business, complying at all times with Solis’ duties of confidentiality.

 16.2 Solis may, from time to time, store off-site with a specialist storage company any documents which Solis is holding for the Client, together with any files (in hard copy or otherwise), back-up data or other material which Solis considers appropriate.